Why Most CRM Dashboards Don’t Reflect True Revenue Reality

 For Australian B2B leaders, CRM dashboards have become the default lens for viewing sales performance.
 Teams track pipeline value, deal stages, activity counts, and conversion rates, believing these metrics reflect true revenue reality.

-Yet, beneath the surface, most CRM dashboards are showing a distorted picture, one that hides pipeline inefficiencies, overstates revenue health, and creates a dangerous illusion of control.
+Yet, beneath the surface, most CRM dashboards present a distorted picture, one that hides inefficiencies, overstates revenue health, and creates a false sense of control.

 The Illusion of Control: Why CRM Dashboards Mislead